-Once an OEP has been accepted by an Arbiter, establish begin and end review dates with your Arbiter, making it officially “Under Review”.
-Once this state is achieved, we recommend announcing the OEP to the community in the following channels:
+Once an Arbiter has been assigned to your OEP, establish begin and end review dates with your Arbiter, making it officially “Under Review”.
+Once this state is achieved, announce the OEP to the community in the following channels:

-The rest of the Open edX community is given the opportunity to comment on the OEP.
+The Open edX community is given the opportunity to comment on the OEP.
 The Arbiter serves to keep the discussion on track and to bring the review process to a final resolution.

 The OEP is under discussion and being reviewed by the Open edX community, the Arbiter, and the Authors.